-- our efforts, combined with those of Chiesi, to file for resubmission with the FDA and to commercialize PRX-102; - the progress and results of our clinical trials, particularly the PRX-102 BALANCE study; - our progress in commercializing BioManguinhos alfataliglicerase in Brazil; - the duration and cost of discovery and preclinical development and laboratory testing and clinical trials for our product candidates; - the timing and outcome of regulatory review of our product candidates; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims and other intellectual property rights; and - the costs associated with any litigation claims.
+- our efforts, combined with those of Chiesi, to file for resubmission with the FDA and to commercialize PRX-102; - our progress in commercializing BioManguinhos alfataliglicerase in Brazil; - the duration and cost of discovery and preclinical development and laboratory testing and clinical trials for our product candidates; - the timing and outcome of regulatory review of our product candidates; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims and other intellectual property rights; and - the costs associated with any litigation claims.

 We expect to finance our future cash needs through corporate collaborations, licensing or similar arrangements, public or private equity offerings and/or debt financings.
-We currently do not have any commitments for future external funding, except with respect to the development-related payments and milestone payments that may become payable under the Chiesi Agreements and under our agreement with SarcoMed.
-On July 2, 2021, we entered into the Sales Agreement in connection with a new ATM program pursuant to which we may sell from time to time through the Agent ATM Shares having an aggregate offering price of up to \$20.0 million.
+We currently do not have any commitments for future external funding, except with respect to the development-related payments and milestone payments that may become payable under the Chiesi Agreements.
+On July 2, 2021, we entered into the Sales Agreement in connection with a new ATM program, as amended on May 2, 2022, pursuant to which we may sell from time to time through the Agent ATM Shares having an aggregate offering price of up to \$20.0 million.
 On the same date, we terminated our former ATM program.